Can supervise: YES

 Steel I girders with corrugated webs are appropriate alternatives for normal flat-web girders in steel structures since they provide lighter and smaller beam features in steel design.
 Based on the existing literature, the corrugated web beams (CWBs) provide many advantages for structural applications.
 In this study, a series of numerical analyses have been performed in order to investigate the structural behaviour of steel I girders with corrugated web profile and to compare their mechanical performance with normal welded beams.
 Theory of Ultimate Limit State design has been adopted in accordance with AS4100 (1998) along with considering geometric and material non-linearity in the numerical analyses in SAP2000.
 Comparing the results of the numerical investigation, merits of using corrugated welded beams (CWBs) over normal welded beams (WBs) have become apparent.
 Moreover, investigations regarding force-displacement relationship and buckling analysis of the webs were carried out and presented to further validate the advantages of using corrugated web beams.
 CWBs have been used in some parts of Australia without detailed information about their mechanical properties.
 Thus, based on the outcomes of this study, CWB table for dimensions and cross sectional properties has been developed and proposed for practical applications.

-walsh, P, Saleh, A & Far, H 2018, 'Evaluation of Structural Systems in Slender High-rise Buildings', Australian Journal of Structural Engineering // the Institution of Engineers, Australia, vol. 19, no. 2, pp. 105-117.View/Download from: UTS OPUS or Publisher's site
+Walsh, P, Saleh, A & Far, H 2018, 'Evaluation of Structural Systems in Slender High-rise Buildings', Australian Journal of Structural Engineering // the Institution of Engineers, Australia, vol. 19, no. 2, pp. 105-117.View/Download from: Publisher's site

 With the rapid population growth and scarcity of developable space, especially in large cities, there is a need for increased density in both commercial and residential housing, and hence a strong demand to maximise floor space by constructing not only tall, but also slender buildings.
 This study considers different structural systems available for constructing slender high-rise buildings and evaluates their feasibility in terms of the lateral deformation being one of the key governing design criteria for very tall buildings.
 To examine the performance of different structural systems in buildings of varying height and floorplan, this study applies finite element analyses in a parametric study to compare nine different building configurations under static loading with heights varying from 80m to 460m.
 The study shows that buildings with square footprints can achieve greater heights over rectangular footprints with the same area and that multiple towers when connected structurally at one or more levels can achieve even greater heights.

-Erkmen, RE & Saleh, A 2017, 'Iterative global-local approach to consider the effects of local elasto-plastic deformations in the analysis of thin-walled members', International Journal for Multiscale Computational Engineering, vol. 15, no. 2, pp. 143-173.View/Download from: UTS OPUS or Publisher's site
+Erkmen, RE & Saleh, A 2017, 'Iterative global-local approach to consider the effects of local elasto-plastic deformations in the analysis of thin-walled members', International Journal for Multiscale Computational Engineering, vol. 15, no. 2, pp. 143-173.View/Download from: Publisher's site

 © 2017 by Begell House, Inc. The aim of this study is to develop an iterative global-local analysis method to efficiently model the local deformation effects for the nonlinear elasto-plastic analysis of thin-walled beams.
 Thin-walled members are usually modeled by using beam-type one-dimensional finite elements, which are based on rigid cross-section assumption.
 Therefore, only deformations associated with the beam axis behavior such as flexural-, torsional-, or lateral buckling can be considered in these formulations, whereas local deformations, namely flange or web local buckling, can be captured by shell-type models.
 The proposed method allows the local use of shell elements in critical areas to incorporate the local deformation effects on the overall behavior of the thin-walled beam without necessitating a shell model for the whole structure.
 In this study, the local shell formulation is able to capture the elasto-plastic metal behavior based on the von Mises yield criterion and the associated flow rule for plane stress, which may cause unstable post-buckling response.
 In order to trace an unstable post-buckling curve, the iterative global-local analysis method is incorporated into the arc-length solution procedure.
 In order to improve the convergence characteristics, the procedure introduces strong discontinuities in the beam element formulation in the region of the local shell elements.
 These discontinuities are in the form of an internal enrichment considering additional local degrees of freedom associated with some penalty terms which adjust the tangent stiffness matrix of the beam for the prediction in the next step according to the effects of the local shell model in the previous step.
 Comparisons with full shell-type analysis are provided in order to illustrate the accuracy and efficiency of the method developed herein.

-Far, H, Saleh, A & Firouzianhaji, A 2017, 'A Simplified Method to Determine Shear Stiffness of Thin Walled Cold Formed Steel Storage Rack Frames', Journal of Constructional Steel Research, vol. 138, pp. 799-805.View/Download from: UTS OPUS or Publisher's site
+Far, H, Saleh, A & Firouzianhaji, A 2017, 'A Simplified Method to Determine Shear Stiffness of Thin Walled Cold Formed Steel Storage Rack Frames', Journal of Constructional Steel Research, vol. 138, pp. 799-805.View/Download from: Publisher's site

 The shear stiffness of braced frames of thin-walled cold-formed steel storage racks was experimentally and numerically investigated in order to establish the effect of connection flexibility on the accuracy of different analysis methods.
 The analyses which included a detailed 3D Finite element model, a 2D frame analysis with beam elements and a simple hand calculation indicated significant variation of results compared with experimental values.
 A simplified modelling approach for 2D elastic analysis of braced frames was proposed.
 The approach is aimed at practical applications to account for the flexibility in bolted connections and leads to better approximation of the shear stiffness.

-Erkmen, RE, Saleh, A & Afnani, A 2016, 'Incorporating Local Effects In The Predictor Step Of The Iterative Global-Local Analysis Of Beams', International Journal for Multiscale Computational Engineering, vol. 14, no. 5, pp. 455-477.View/Download from: UTS OPUS or Publisher's site
+Erkmen, RE, Saleh, A & Afnani, A 2016, 'Incorporating Local Effects In The Predictor Step Of The Iterative Global-Local Analysis Of Beams', International Journal for Multiscale Computational Engineering, vol. 14, no. 5, pp. 455-477.View/Download from: Publisher's site

 The aim of the study is to develop a stiffness modification technique that considers the effects of local deformations/damages within the predictor step of iterative global-local analysis.
 The procedure is based on internal springs introduced in a beam element formulation whose constants are obtained according to the force vs. displacement results of the global-local analysis.
 Within the beam element formulation, strong discontinuities are introduced in the form of an internal enrichment considering additional local degrees of freedom associated with the deformations of local springs.
 Determination of the spring constants introduced in this study is an inverse problem, as given independent end-displacements and end-forces, corresponding spring stiffness terms are sought.
 Discussions on the heuristic nature of this problem are included and a regularization option is introduced to give rise to a unique solution for the problem.
 Nevertheless, it is shown that by using the proposed approach the number of iterations can be significantly reduced within the iterative global-local analysis algorithm.
 In the corrector step of the global-local analysis a local membrane finite element model is used to obtain the internal stress field.

-Aoki, Y, Valipour Goudarzi, H, Samali, B & Saleh, A 2013, 'A Study on Potential Progressive Collapse Responses of Cable-Stayed Bridges', Advances in Structural Engineering, An International Journal, vol. 16, no. 4, pp. 689-706.View/Download from: UTS OPUS or Publisher's site
+Aoki, Y, Valipour Goudarzi, H, Samali, B & Saleh, A 2013, 'A Study on Potential Progressive Collapse Responses of Cable-Stayed Bridges', Advances in Structural Engineering, An International Journal, vol. 16, no. 4, pp. 689-706.View/Download from: Publisher's site

 In this paper, a finite element (FE) model for a cable-stayed bridge designed according to Australian standards is developed and analysed statically and dynamically with and without geometrical nonlinearities.
 The dynamic amplification factor (DAF) and demand-to-capacity ratio (DCR) in different structural components including cables, towers and the deck are calculated and it is shown that DCR usually remains below one (no material nonlinearity occurs) in the scenarios studied for the bridge under investigation, however, DAF can take values larger than two.
 Moreover, effects of location, duration and number of cable(s) loss as well as effect of damping level on the progressive collapse resistance of the bridge are studied and importance of each factor on the potential progressive collapse response of the bridgeis investigated.